Dreambound

 To become a certified respiratory therapist, there are several steps you need to take.
 Here is a breakdown of the process:

-1. Education: The first step is to complete a respiratory therapist education program.
-These programs are typically offered by community colleges, technical schools, or universities.
-The program will include both classroom instruction and hands-on clinical experience.
-You will learn about anatomy, physiology, pharmacology, patient assessment, and respiratory therapy techniques.
+1. Complete a respiratory therapist education program: Start by enrolling in an accredited program offered by a community college, technical school, or university.
+This program will provide you with both classroom instruction and hands-on clinical experience in topics such as anatomy, physiology, and respiratory therapy techniques.

-2. Graduation: Once you have completed your education program, you will receive a degree or certificate.
-The most common degrees for respiratory therapists are an Associate's degree or a Bachelor's degree.
+2. Obtain your degree or certificate: After finishing your education program, you will receive a degree or certificate.
+Most respiratory therapists hold an Associate's or Bachelor's degree, which is essential for pursuing licensure and certification.

 How do I get a job as a Respiratory Therapist?